 \section{Conclusions}

-We have presented a novel architecture which targets multi-modal distributions.
-Our approach makes no a priori assumptions regarding the form of the distribution, or whether or not the probability density function is continuous or consists of disjoint peaks.
-Our method has been shown to learn modes which may be used to span the target distribution observed in the training dataset in an unsupervised fashion, requiring only the number of modes to be specified.
+We have presented a novel architecture which targets diverse multi-modal distributions, without making any \emph{a priori} assumptions regarding the form of the distribution.
+Our method has been shown to learn modes that may be used to span the target distribution observed in the training dataset, in an unsupervised fashion, requiring only the number of modes to be specified.

-Our multi-modal architecture grants the ability to change the modes, \dc{which may or may not correspond to semantic content,} independently of the style/attributes of the generated output, even when these attributes are shared across different modes.
+An important property of our multi-modal architecture is that it disentangles the mode from the other visual attributes.
+In that sense, it echoes well the natural disentanglement that usually exists between these properties in the training data.
+Thus, our architecture provides an additional degree of control over the generated samples, enabling to control the mode, which often corresponds to high-level content, independently from the remaining visual attributes, which may be thought of as style.